 The relativity is usually the most contentious variable in the negotiations and is expressed as a percentage.
 It is derived from either relativity graphs that incorporate historic lease extension transactions or comparable evidence of sold short leases in the locality.

 The marriage value which is the difference between a short lease and a long lease is calculated and equally split between the landlord and the leaseholder, with landlord’s share added to the premium total.
 Depending on who surveyor is acting but commonly is surveyor is acting for leaseholder they will try to push the relativity as high as possible to save on marriage value and landlord’s surveyor will do the opposite.

-Instructing a solicitor and preparing for serving the notice
+Instructing a solicitor and preparing for serving the Section 42 notice

 When choosing to instruct a solicitor it is generally not advisable to proceed with your family solicitor just because you use him every time.
 Choosing the right solicitor is crucial in the lease extension process, as one mistake can cost you time and money to rectify.
 Therefore, it is always recommended that you choose a solicitor who predominantly specialises in leasehold reform work and has a demonstrable record in dealing with lease extensions.

 The solicitor is responsible for taking care of the below:

 - Gathering and preparing the information for the notice;